İmam hatip school: History

 During the Ottoman Empire, a key objective of education was to raise 'good Muslims'.
 Thus there was a need for Islamic scholars, which was sustained through Islamic Theology Schools, called Madrasa.
-In 1913, the Medresetü-l Eimmeti vel Hutaba (School of ministers and preachers, مدرسة الأئمة والخطباء) and Medresetü-l Vaazin (Schools for Preachers, مدرسة الواعظين) were combined to form the tangible origins of today's Imam Hatip high schools.
+In 1913, the Medresetü-l Eimmeti vel Hutaba (School of ministers and preachers, مدرسة الأئمة والخطباء) and Medresetü-l Vaazin (Schools for Preachers, مدرسة الواعظين) were combined to form the tangible origins of today's imam hatip high schools.

 In 1924, the Tevhid-i Tedrisat (Law of Unification of Educational Instruction, توحيدِ تدريسات) was passed, replacing the existing, mostly sectarian educational system with a secular, centralist and nationalist education one.
 The new law brought all educational institutions under the control of the Ministry of National Education.
 A Faculty of Theology at the Darülfünun (Istanbul University), special schools for training imams and hatips (ministers and preachers) were opened by the new Ministry of National Education.

 In 1949, a Faculty of Theology at University of Ankara was established.
-First steps for the establishment of special Imam Hatip schools began in 1951 under the Democrat Party government, which set up seven special secondary schools (Imam Hatip Okulları).
-In addition, in 1959 Islamic Institutes were opened for graduates of Imam Hatip schools.
+First steps for the establishment of special imam hatip schools began in 1951 under the Democrat Party government, which set up seven special secondary schools (Imam Hatip Okulları).
+In addition, in 1959 Islamic Institutes were opened for graduates of imam hatip schools.

-Following the coup d'etat in 1960, Imam Hatip schools encountered the threat of closure.
-Following the return to civilian politics and the introduction of the new constitution in 1961, graduates of Imam Hatip schools could only enrol in university programmes if they had passed courses offered at secular schools.
-During the premiership of Süleyman Demirel however, graduates of Imam Hatip schools were given access to university without such requirements.
-The 1971 Turkish coup d'état introduced two key reforms: firstly junior high Imam Hatip schools were abolished, and in 1973 Imam Hatip schools were renamed as Imam Hatip high schools.
-Under the subsequent National Education Basic Law, Imam Hatip schools were defined as vocational schools, where students were to be trained as preachers and ministers or prepared for higher education.
+Following the coup d'etat in 1960, imam hatip schools encountered the threat of closure.
+Following the return to civilian politics and the introduction of the new constitution in 1961, graduates of imam hatip schools could enrol in university programmes only if they had passed courses offered at secular schools.
+During the premiership of Süleyman Demirel however, graduates of imam hatip schools were given access to university programmes without such requirements.
+The 1971 Turkish coup d'état introduced two key reforms: firstly junior high imam hatip schools were abolished, and in 1973 imam hatip schools were renamed as imam hatip high schools.
+Under the subsequent National Education Basic Law, imam hatip schools were defined as vocational schools, where students were to be trained as preachers and ministers or prepared for higher education.

-Imam Hatip schools grew slowly at first, but their numbers expanded rapidly to 334 during the 1970s.
+İmam hatip schools grew slowly at first, but their numbers expanded rapidly to 334 during the 1970s.
 The coalition government of 1974, established by the CHP and the MSP (National Salvation Party), committed to reopen junior high schools and giving the right of entry to university through examination.
-230 new Imam Hatip high schools were opened in a period of nearly four years.
-During the 1974-75 school year the number of students attending to the Imam Hatip high schools grew to 48,895.
+230 new imam hatip high schools were opened in a period of nearly four years.
+During the 1974-75 school year the number of students attending to the imam hatip high schools grew to 48,895.
 This number subsequently grew to 200,300 by 1980-81.
-In addition, females gained the right of entry to Imam Hatip high schools in 1976.
-The proliferation of Imam Hatip high schools is often cited as the effect of the National Salvation Party's membership of a number of coalitions with Nationalist Front governments.
+In addition, females gained the right of entry to imam hatip high schools in 1976.
+The proliferation of imam hatip high schools is often cited as the effect of the National Salvation Party's membership of a number of coalitions with Nationalist Front governments.